 The second OGSE in Australia was held in Melbourne on 29-31 March 2017 with a focus on regional capacity building.
-The representatives from Indonesia, the Philippines and Thailand also participated.
+Representatives from Indonesia, the Philippines and Thailand also participated.

 The third OGSE in Peru was held in Lima on 6-8 November 2017.
-Its final report was published on the APEC and APERC's website in July 2018.
+Its final report was published on the APEC and APERC's websites in July 2018.

-Finally, the Oil and Gas Security Exercise in Chile (4th OGSE) was held in Santiago on 13-15 March 2019.
+Finally, the Oil and Gas Security Exercise in Chile (the fourth OGSE) was held in Santiago on 13-15 March 2019.
 The OGSE in Chile was a 'blind' type exercise where participants were briefed about hypothetical oil and gas supply disruptions without prior notice, with seven experts from different institutions forming the Review Expert Team.
 The final report was endorsed by EWG and is available on the APEC and APERC websites since December 2019.

 The OGS Newsletter, which is part of the Oil and Gas Security Network (OGSN), is being produced and has been circulated bi-monthly since December 2014.
-To date, 41 OGS Newsletters have been released.
+To date, 51 OGS Newsletters have been released.
 In conjunction with APERC's independence in April 2020, all articles in OGS Newsletter have been solely written by the APERC researchers starting from the 33rd issue released in the same month.

 The first OGSN Forum was held in Kitakyushu City, Japan, on 23-24 April 2015 and the initial results of the OGSS as well as EMP were presented.
 The second OGSN Forum was held in Kagoshima City, Japan, on 10-11 March 2016, and APERC reported the implementation of OGSE in the Philippines, the results and the progress of OGSS.
-Representatives from 19 APEC economies and five international and regional energy organisations participated in the Forum.
+Representatives from 19 APEC economies and five international and regional energy organizations participated in the Forum.
 Australia held a session on the risk management principles for energy security.
 The third OGSN Forum was held in Irkutsk City, Russia, on 29-30 June 2017.
-The fourth OGSN Forum was held in Tokyo, Japan, on 7-8 March 2018 in conjunction with the EGCFE meeting on 9 March 2018.
-The fifth OGSN Forum was held in Sendai City, Japan, on 10-12 April 2019 in conjunction with the second EGCFE oil and gas meeting.
+The fourth OGSN Forum was held in Tokyo, Japan, on 7-8 March 2018 in conjunction with the EGCFE Oil & Gas meeting on 9 March 2018.
+The fifth OGSN Forum was held in Sendai City, Japan, on 10-12 April 2019 in conjunction with the second EGCFE Oil and Gas meeting.
+The sixth OGSN Forum was virtually held on 21 April 2023 after four years of postponement due to the COVID-19 pandemic in conjunction with EGCFE 2023 on 20 April 2023, which was the first meeting after the rescoping of the expert group.